Free computer Tutorials

 So have a look at the Design tab, and locate the Options panel.
 Left click inside the check box next to Different First Page:

-Now locate the Navigation panel, and click the Next Section button (In Word 2010 and Word 2013, it's just Next):
+Now locate the Navigation panel, and click the Next Section button (In Word 2010, it's just Next):

 The header text on page 2 will now be selected.
 Go ahead and type the title of the story again, Little Thumb.

 Just like text anywhere, you can select your header text and format it to your liking.
 So choose a font and font size, and then centre it.
-(A quick way to centre things is to hold the CTRL down on your keyboard.
-Keep it held down and then press the letter "e").
 For the font and the centring, you'll need to click back on the Home ribbon.
 The Design ribbon will stay open, though.
 (You might accidentally click outside of the header, and lose the Design tab.
 To get it back, double click anywhere inside of the Header area.)

 Click back on the Design tab when you're done.
 Your header will then look like this: